smcoll/django-simple-import/README.md

 - Undo (create only) imports
 - Security checks if user has correct permissions (partially implemented)

+## Test Drive

+The app contains a sample project.

+1. Git clone the repo and enter the `simple_import/sample_project` directory
+1. Install the sample project requirements (preferably into a virtualenv): `$ pip install -r requirements.txt`
+1. Initialize the database: `$ python manage.py syncdb`
+1. Start the server: `$ python manage.py runserver`

 ## Install

 1. pip install django-simple-import